renus/media/README.md

 ```

 # Usage
-In Symfony 2, you must use it like a service
+In Symfony 2 controller, you can use it like a service

-## extract an image from vidéo
+## extract an image from video
-extract the image at 55 seconde
+extract the image at 55 seconds

 ```php
 <?php